Derivative expansion for computing critical exponents of O(N) symmetric models at NNLO: Introduction

-Here we test our method of computing the critical exponents at the next-to-next-to-leading order (NNLO) of the DE on the $Z_2$ symmetric scalar model and generalize it to the $O(N)$ symmetric models.
+Here we compute the critical exponents at the next-to-next-to-leading order (NNLO) of the DE on the $Z_2$ symmetric scalar model as a benchmark and then generalize the computations to the $O(N)$ symmetric models.
 Our results complement those of Ref.~\cite{full-on}, where the authors employ the DE at NNLO as well, but there are key differences: (i) we do not use truncation of momenta in the derivation of our beta-functions, (ii) we employ Taylor expansion of the beta-functions in the field.
 These beta-functions describe the scale dependence of different functions depending on the field.
 The Taylor expansion reduces these to the beta-functions for coupling strengths corresponding to different vertices of the field.
 We compute the exponents with the exponential regulator, which is applicable at any order of the derivative expansion and (iii) also with a $\Theta$-type regulator \cite{Litim2001}, which is the simplest applicable regulator at NNLO.
+The critical exponents of the $Z_2$ symmetric model have already been computed in Ref.~\cite{dela2003} using Taylor expansion in the field, although with a more severe truncation of the Taylor series.

-Increasing the number of terms in the Taylor expansion of the scale dependent functions, the values of the critical exponents fluctuate and eventually stabilize around their limiting values.
+By increasing the number of terms in the Taylor expansion of the scale dependent functions, the values of the critical exponents fluctuate and eventually stabilize around their limiting values.
+Reassuringly, similar behaviour has been observed in Ref.~\cite{dela2003}.
 Interestingly, we find that the exponents $\nu$, $\eta$ and $\omega$ of the $O(N)$ symmetric model are estimated remarkably well even at the zeroth order of the Taylor expansion in the field variable of the scale dependent functions corresponding to the NNLO of the DE.
 Furthermore, this fluctuation of the exponents at the NNLO is much less pronounced in the $O(N)$ symmetric case than in the $Z_2$ symmetric one.
+This dampening of the fluctuation is likely the result of having more scale dependent functions for the $O(N)$ symmetric models than for the $Z_2$ symmetric one.
+These scale dependent functions have to interplay in such a way, that the predictions for the exponents are in good agreement with other method's predictions.
+This is true for at least large values of $N$, where the higher order contributions from the DE are expected to be very small as the leading-order of the DE becomes exact in the limit $N\to \infty$ \cite{largeN-refree}.

 We introduce the ERG briefly in Sec.~\ref{sec:erg}.
 The procedure we use to acquire the results is outlined in Sec.~\ref{sec:beta}.
 Our findings for the $Z_2$ symmetric model are detailed in Sec.~\ref{sec:z2}, while those of the $O(N)$ symmetric one can be found in Sec.~\ref{sec:on}.